Ballari district

-Ballari, also known as Bellary (pronounced [ˈbəɭɭari]), is a major district in Karnataka.
+Ballari district, formerly Bellary district, (pronounced [ˈbəɭɭari]), is a major district in Karnataka.
 It is located at north-eastern part of Karnataka.
 This district belongs to Kalyana-Karnataka.
 This district was one of the biggest districts in Karnataka until the Vijayanagara district was carved out of Ballari district in 2021 officially.

 This district has the highest deposits of iron ore in India.

-Historical sites, farm land and rich minerals characterize Ballari district.
+Historical sites, farm land and rich minerals characterise Ballari district.
 Recently making headlines with mining industry, Ballari, the district's capital, is known as Steel City and Gani Nadu (City of Mining).

 History

 Earlier Ballari district was part of Madras presidency.
 The area was severely affected by the Great Famine of 1876–78.
-After Indian independence, when the Indian states were reorganized along linguistic lines, Ballari became part of the Kalyana-Karnataka region of the state of Karnataka, now renamed as Kalyana-Karnataka.
+After Indian independence, when the Indian states were reorganised along linguistic lines, Ballari became part of the Kalyana-Karnataka region of the state of Karnataka, now renamed as Kalyana-Karnataka.
 In 1882, Anantapur District was formed by carving out from Ballari district and in 2021, Vijayanagara district was separated from Ballari officially.